cretinon/raspidock-softethervpn/README.md

 # Docker image for SoftEther VPN

-This will deploy a fully functional [SoftEther VPN](https://www.softether.org) server as a docker image.
+This will deploy a fully functional [SoftEther VPN](https://www.softether.org) server as a docker image on raspberry pi.

 Available on [Docker Hub](https://hub.docker.com/r/cretinon/raspidock-softethervpn/)